alexhkurz/pacman-demo/README.md

 # Simple Pacman Game

 This repo contains the code from a simple Pacman live implementation demo.
 The demo was written, with the help of [Aider](https://aider.chat/), in approx 20 min, using GPT4 as a compiler from English to JavaScript.
 No prior knowledge of JavaScript was required.
-Details of the conversation with Aider are available in the commit messages.
+The conversation with Aider is available in [`aider.chat.history.md`](aider.chat.history.md).

 ## Prerequisites